To begin with, the cover for 'The Second Chance' was supposed to be very different.

-So I’ll share it with you now, along with one of the scenes that played there.
+I was sorry to let go of the pretty little cove, so I’ll share it with you now, along with one of the scenes that played out there.

 Unfortunately, the impression was confirmed as they drew nearer.
 When his carriage pulled up to the doors at last, there was still no movement, no servant to greet them – and it was only after his footman proceeded to knock quite vigorously for some length of time that a very young and flustered maid appeared, whom Darcy could not possibly have recognised.